 Once the outlining was done, I sanded and stained the top.
 When it was dry, I decided I wanted rounded corners to kind off match the table Joe made for the other side of the couch.
 I eyeballed the rounded edges with a pencil until I grabbed a roll of duct tape which gave me a much cleaner line.
 I cut them using our bandsaw.
 I wish I would have thought about cutting them off prior to staining the top but, all it meant was I had to wait longer.
 I then polyed the entire thing.

 Like I said, I bought tube straps, the kind that secure plumbing pipes, thinking it would be so easy to attach them, not having to worry about the one side’s awkward gap.
 I wedged them onto the metal base and marked with a pencil where I’d need to drill.
 I used a drill bit, slightly more narrow than the screws I used, and taped it off so I didn’t go too far into the wood.
 I then drilled the pilot holes.
 I was a bit concerned that my tube strap idea was going to be a dud because once I’d snapped them over the metal legs, there seemed to be a decent sized gap.
 It looked like, even though I hadn’t screwed them on yet, that the legs would just wobble.
 Luckily, that was not the case.

-This really is such an easy to make table!
+This really is such an easy DIY table and a unique project as well.
 If you’re curious about what was in this spot before, you can see a tiny bit of it here.
 Do you think you’d make a table like this?
 What would you do differently?

 Heck, maybe I could hang something over the metal bar here.
 Or would that just be weird?